Mixed state representability of entropy-density pairs: Proof of Theorem

 \subsection{Acknowledgement}

-I warmly thank Mathieu Lewin for his advices.
+I warmly thank Mathieu Lewin for his advice.
 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreements MDFT No 725528 and EMC2 No 810367).
+Data sharing is not applicable to this article as no new data were created or analyzed in this study.